🎥 Movies

 Now let's take off the shoes.

-The merchant certainly would sell the precious relics from the past for a staggering price to buyers, complete with "documents", "stories", and whatnots to support the fantastic pricing.
+The merchant most likely would sell the precious relics from the past for a staggering price to buyers, complete with "documents", "stories", and whatnots to support the fantastic pricing.
 But the buying part?
 As low as it can be!
-It's just business.
+It's simply business.

 How about pawn shop?

-Same deal with the black market's highly sophisticated merchants.
+Same deal with the black market highly sophisticated merchants.

 Museum?